Clinical Epilepsy

 Diagnosis (European Consensus, Bien 2005)

-• Key MRI findings: progressive unilateral cortical atrophy, T2/FLAIR signal changes, caudate head atrophy (early sign)
+• Key MRI signs: progressive unilateral cortical atrophy, T2/FLAIR signal changes, caudate head atrophy (early sign)

 Board Pearls